-3.2.2 THREAT SCENARIO NO. 2: A TERRORIST ATTACK ON LNG PORT FACILITY WITH FSRU / LNG TANKER ALONGSIDE
+3.2.2 THREAT SCENARIO NO. 2: A TERRORIST ATTACK ON LNG PORT FACILITY WITH FSRU / LNG TANKER ALONGSIDE a.
+Deployment of armed security guards at the facility.

 It is also a most vulnerable target as the LNG facility /FSRU, with the LNG tanker alongside, can be the target of attack from seaward side by terrorist using a small fishing boat laden with explosive.